armory/docs/content/en/borealis/not-a-real-page.md

 3. Verify that you are in the correct Kubernetes context.
 The context should be for the deployment target cluster.
 4. Change the Helm chart that is being used.

-   If you installed the RNA by providing your `clientID` and `clientSecret` in plain text, now is a good time to update those values to use a secret engine.
+   If you installed the RNA by providing your `clientID` and `clientSecret` in plaintext, now is a good time to update those values to use a secret engine.

      * If you use a secret engine, pass the encrypted value for the parameter in the command, such as `'encrypted:k8s!n:rna-client-credentials!k:client-secret'`.
 Armory supports the following secret engines: Vault, Kubernetes secrets, encrypted GCS buckets, encrypted S3 buckets, and AWS Secrets Manager.
 See the documentation for your secrets engine for the format of the encrypted value.
      * The values for `clientId` and `clientSecret` can be passed as secrets by using environment variables.
 Instead of supplying the plaintext value, use an environment variable such as `${RNA_CLIENT_ID}` and `${RNA_CLIENT_SECRET}`.
 Then, attach environment variables with the same names to the pod.
 For more information, see the [Kubernetes documentation on using secrets as environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).